Music Department Research

 The Department of Music is the largest centre of ethnomusicology in Europe, offering unique educational and research opportunities.
 The special character of the Department has attracted excellent ratings for teaching and research.

-Disciplinary – and cross-disciplinary – interests shared by staff include music and orality, historical ethnomusicology, composition, shamanism, gender, development, performance, music analysis, urban sound, cognition, recording and broadcasting.
+Disciplinary – and cross-disciplinary – interests shared by staff include music and orality, historical ethnomusicology, composition, shamanism, gender, development, performance, music analysis, urban sound, recording and broadcasting.

 The SOAS library holds a large collection of ethnomusicological publications and sound and video recordings.
 In addition, postgraduate students of the Department have access to a research archive, and to specialised audiovisual and multimedia facilities, including recording and radio studios.
 The Department runs and hosts a large number of performance ensembles linked to staff research interests, including Javanese gamelan, Thai classical ensemble, Cuban big band, tabla, kora, Middle East ensemble, klezmer, Korean percussion, Japanese ensemble, the London Gypsy Orchestra, and Chinese silk and bamboo.